EMachad0/rust_linked_list/README.md

-# Rust Linked List
+# Rust Linked Lists

-This crate aims to provide implementations of several data structures using linked lists as their underlying data structure
+This crate aims to provide implementations in Rust of several data structures using linked lists as their underlying data structure

 ### Currently, the implemented data structures are: